ioncodes/layle.me/content/posts/lego-rock-raiders-ru.md

 }
 ```

 Seems simple enough to just search for the same code in the Russian version, right?
-My preferred method is to actually export the to-be-searched game version as C decompilation and then search a string like `-= a2` (something that's simple enough to be universal) in the Russian version.
+My preferred method is to actually export the to-be-searched game version as C decompilation and then search a string like `-= a2` (something that's simple enough to be universal).
 That yielded the following code:

 ```c
 void __cdecl sub_41F9B0(int a1, int a2)